BLACK+DECKER 20V MAX Cordless Drill and Driver, 3/8 Inch, With LED Work Light, Battery and Charger Included (LDX120C)

 Description

-🔧 Drill smarter, not harder — power and precision in your palm!
+⚡ Drill smarter, not harder — power and precision in your hands!

-• PRECISION AT YOUR FINGERTIPS - 11-position clutch ensures flawless control on wood, metal, and plastic.
+• PRECISION CONTROL - 11-position clutch ensures perfect torque for wood, metal, and plastic.

 Specifications